rare-magma/sommelierr/README.md

 PORT=8080
 ```

+- `EXCLUDE_LABEL` should be the label used to exclude already watched movies/series.
+This is optional.
 - `RADARR_HOST` should be the FQDN of the Radarr service.
 - `RADARR_API_KEY` should be the Radarr api key.
 This is configured in Settings - General - API Key
 - `SONARR_HOST` should be the FQDN of the Sonarr service.